 The problem is that these types of statements are just that—statements that have little meaning, no reasoning, and that lack specificity.
-This is why it’s important to consider a series of objectives before attempting to reach that elusive goal (more on that later).
-They aren’t SMART goals—more on that in a moment.
+This is why it’s important to consider a series of objectives before attempting to reach that elusive goal.

 Do you tend to blame external factors when you don’t succeed?
 Or do you take responsibility, persevere, and view setbacks as an opportunity for growth?

 If you’re constantly giving up after every setback, you’ll never achieve the goals you set.
 This is why it’s vital to have milestones, metrics, or other ways of measuring success to help you navigate failure or missteps.

 Now you know what to avoid, but how do you actually set achievable goals?
 Follow these 5 steps to find out.

 Although it’s unrealistic to set extremely high expectations initially, it’s not unwise to have lofty goals.
 Having an array of goals, ranging from ones that are achievable, likely, and possible, is great when thinking about the future.

 The “achievable” goals would be ones that can be completed in the near future, “likely” being ones that could be accomplished in the near future depending on certain factors, and “possible” goals being a little more far-fetched but could eventually happen if you or your business reach a certain point.